Shared Parental Leave

 Basically, the parents of a child and adoptive parents can decide how to divide a total of 52 weeks of leave between them providing they qualify for SPL.
 The birth parent/primary adopter has to take two weeks off but the remaining 50 weeks of leave inclusive of 37 weeks of statutory parental pay can be shared and either taken at the same time, separately, or in a series of chunks, in agreement with us.

 The option of taking SPL and pay will depend on individual circumstances and may suit some families.

 These are some of the factors to consider:

 - Do both parents qualify for SPL/Shared Parental Pay (ShPP)

 - Do parents want to take leave together or separately

-- Does the mother/primary adopter want to reduce their maternity/adoption leave and pay period
+- Does the birth parent/primary adopter of the child want to reduce their maternity/adoption leave and pay period

 - Any other options, such as taking annual leave, Keeping In Touch (KIT) days or asking for flexible working